SamPovilus/Ultimate-Frisbee-Stats/UltimateFrisbeeStats/README.txt

 Importing the project:
-Use your favorite git tool (eclipse has a plugin called "egit" that works well)  to get the files from this repository The do New->Android Project: Select "Create project from exsisting source"
+Use your favorite git tool (eclipse has a plugin called "egit" that works well)  to get the files from this repository The do New->Android Project: Select "Create project from existing source"

-Sence my plan is to send this app to ultimate players that are not nesicarily android developers I will post a few usefull links below:
+Since my plan is to send this app to ultimate players that are not nesicarily android developers I will post a few useful links below:
 Getting started with android development in eclipse: http://developer.android.com/sdk/installing.html http://developer.android.com/resources/tutorials/hello-world.html